Eligibility for Athletics and Co-Curricular Activities

 Cheerleading – The Cheerleaders are part of the Athletic Department.
 Try-outs are in the spring.
 Please contact the Athletic Director for more information.

-Intramural Athletic Program – An intramural program for both boys and girls is available throughout the year.
+Intramural Athletic Program – An intramural program is available throughout the year.
 Information on these programs is announced in the School Notices.
 The program is under the direction of the Athletic Director.

 Eligibility and Athletic Codes – An Athletic Handbook has been published and is available to every team member at the beginning of each season.
 The handbook states expectations and penalties for infractions.